-Is Corporate America Failing its Injured Workers?
+Is Corporate America Failing its Injured Workers in States like Colorado?

 State Laws on Workers’ Compensation

 So what does that mean?
 Well, if a company opts out of the state system, then they are providing different services for their injured workers.
 Is this better for the injured workers?
 If the company is really generous, it could be, but that doesn’t seem to be happening.
+Companies opting out frequently means lower compensation and injury coverage for workers who are hurt on the job.
+This means that injured workers can have difficulty getting the payment they need to cover the cost of recovery.
+High hospital bills, along with the cost of rehabilitation or physical therapy can be devastating, especially if the injured person is unable to work.
+This is why it is important to have an experienced Denver workers’ compensation attorney to get the settlement required to cover bills and expenses.

-What Does Opting Out Mean for Workers?
+What Does Opting Out Mean for Workers in Cities like Denver, Colorado?

 ProPublica and NPR were able to obtain the injury benefit plans of nearly 120 companies who have opted out in either Texas or Oklahoma.
 They even put together a pretty extensive chart regarding these benefit plans including compensate rates, notification requirements, and exclusions.
 The article states that the investigation “found the plans almost universally have lower benefits, more restrictions and virtually no independent oversight.”
+It’s not hard to imagine the potential problem here: workers who are injured by even the most basic accidents, such as slipping at work, injuries from unsafe or unsecured machinery, and exposure to harmful chemicals, could be left to fend for themselves.

 Specifically, the article notes that the investigation discovered that unlike most traditional workers’ comp benefits, which can guarantee lifetime medical care, the Texas plans cut off treatment after about two years.
 Many injured workers are still recovering after that time period; therefore, this time limit drastically affects the fair compensation an injured worker should be entitled to.
+Recovering from a serious workplace injury can take a lifetime, and it’s important for workers to have money for bills during times when they are too injured to work.

 These plans in Texas and Oklahoma allow for the employers to have almost complete control over the medical and legal process after an employee is injured, with no oversight.
 One of the most problematic things: the employers can choose to settle at any time.
 Workers must accept whatever is offered to them or they lose all benefits.